CPLN690-MUSA610/week-11/lab/lab1/README.md

 At this point, we should have a fully functional map ready to be published to the web.
-Click `Publish` in the top right, and grab the CartoDB.js link for use in lab 2.
+Click `Publish` in the top right, and grab the CartoDB.js link for later use in the assignment.